Emognition/EPiC-2023-competition/README.md

 In the test set, the length of the physiology recordings is 20 seconds longer than the length of the self-reported emotion (ground truth).
 This is to allow people to build models that use time windows of up to 20 seconds long–10 seconds of physiology recordings before and and after the self-reported emotion.
 Please note, though, that teams can decide what architecture, which physiological signals, which features, what window size, etc. to use.

 Data files in test sets have columns (arousal and valence) and timestamps defined.
 Your task is to predict arousal and valence levels for all of the provided timestamps.
 You can use the files as a template that you have to fill with predictions produced by your solution.

-To extract the data you can use any software supporting password-protected zip files.
-We recommend 7-Zip (Windows) and p7zip (Linux / Unix).

 For a more visual explanation of how the dataset is constructed and organized, you can see the attached example notebook [explain_data.ipynb](https://github.com/Emognition/EPiC-2023-competition/blob/main/explain_data.ipynb).
 It shows how to load data, and what the data look like when stored in memory and plotted.